 - Fans can connect with their teams through league/tournament/team-specific apps or sites.
 Yes, we can do this already, but it would be a richer experience if we could connect with our fellow fans around the world while watching a game.

 - I can watch Liverpool no matter where I’m at.
 I CAN WATCH LIVERPOOL NO MATTER WHERE I’M AT!

 - Easily sell more team-specific items by connecting your team’s store.
 Game-winning goal scored by Torres?
 Pick up his jersey with a single click.

 - Easily reach out to the team’s community through a fan registration page.
-Another option to help fans connect with the team.
+Another option is to help fans connect with the team.

 - People standing in line / sitting on a train watching your team?
-That’s a conversation-starter, and one that will increase the visibility of the team.
+That’s a conversation starter and one that will increase the visibility of the team.
 Nice.

 This one seems a bit obvious.
 You’d have direct, geographically-specific, access to an audience willing to spend money (Apple owners + soccer fans).
 Oh, the team’s sponsor?
 That gets a lot more visibility, too.

 I don’t know the politics around the Premier League, but they seem a hungry bunch when it comes to television and advertising rights (ie, $ / € / £).
 While the initial payout won’t be as large, it sure seems it will grow over time with many different cross-/up-sell opportunities (directly to fans and through other partners).

 We’re a country and globe on the go.
 Why not put any Premier League game in the hands of any fan?
 And if this is successful, which other leagues would want to join?
 (I bet lots.)
 And why not pursue some of the global tournaments, as well?
 (CONCACAF, EURO Championships, World Cup, etc.)